npmcdn-to-unpkg-bot/standout-2/_speakers/michael-grecco.md

   an emotion.
 A reaction.”
 Grecco serves as the chair of the Advocacy Committee for APA National.
 He plays an important roll in serving the industry by fighting for the rights of photographers and helping protect the interests of image creators.
-  Michael Grecco is based in Los Angeles.
+  Michael Grecco is based in Los Angeles."
 layout: speaker
 website-url:
 facebook-url:
 instagram-url:
 twitter-url:
 youtube-url:
 ---